 - Other diseases:

-- Chronic diseases: people with chronic illnesses, both mental or physical, have a higher risk to develop depression.
+- Chronic diseases: people with chronic illnesses, both mental and physical, have a higher risk to develop depression.

 - Heart disease